-Designed to prepare a student for college algebra, this course is open to the above average math student who has earned an B or C in Algebra I. The concepts developed include properties of real numbers, sums and differences of polynomials, transforming equations and formulas, relations and functions, graphing absolute value and linear equations and inequalities, slopes and equations of lines, solving systems of equations and inequalities in two variables, laws of exponents, multiplying and dividing polynomials, solving equations and inequalities through factoring, basic operations with rational expressions, operations and equations with radicals and complex numbers, quadratic functions and graphs, and word problems involving these concepts.
-This course may be followed by Finite Mathematics, Statistics, Intro. to Trig.
+Designed to prepare a student for college algebra, this course is open to the average math student who has earned a B or C in Algebra I. The concepts developed include properties of real numbers, sums and differences of polynomials, transforming equations and formulas, relations and functions, graphing absolute value and linear equations and inequalities, slopes and equations of lines, solving systems of equations and inequalities in two variables, laws of exponents, multiplying and dividing polynomials, solving equations and inequalities through factoring, basic operations with rational expressions, operations and equations with radicals and complex numbers, quadratic functions and graphs, and word problems involving these concepts.
+This course may be followed by Finite Mathematics, Statistics, Trigonometry.

-Prerequisites: An B or C in Algebra I, Geometry or Essentials of Geometry, teacher recommendation
+Prerequisites: An A, B, or C in Algebra I or Algebra I Honors, Geometry or Essentials of Geometry, and teacher recommendation